 Long Term Liabilities:

-These obligations are non-current (that need to be paid over one year).
-In some cases, this classification can be partially long term liability and partially current.
-The long term liabilities include:
+These obligations are non-current (they need to be paid over one year).
+In some cases, this classification can be partially long-term liability and partially current.

 Current Liabilities: